RossPaterson/advent-of-code/2024/README.md

 4 pairs of interchanged labels, the requested answer requires only the 8 labels involved.

-Drawing the grath with Graphviz helped map out the intended circuit.
+Drawing the graph with Graphviz helped map out the intended circuit.
 Comparison of the input data with the expected local connections of each gate yielded 7 clear errors and a few candidates for the 8th.
 My second guess succeeded.